bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/c-ompare-sorf.md

 >
 >
+> \[I'm liking this, it's getting more minimal: If you don't want field selector functions, don't declare them.
+The instances for `Has/get/set` (generated from the record decl) don't need them, only the 'peg' provided by the Kind.
+Occam's razor rules!
+>
+>

+>
+>
+> Perhaps we then provide something like [Polymorphic Record Pattern](records/declared-overloaded-record-fields/poly-record-pattern) as an alternative record access mechanism??\]
+>
+>

+>
+>
-> Note that declaration is different to something like:
+> Note that declaration for customer\_id is different to something like:
 >
 >
 > ```wiki